zephraph/notes/Projects/procedure.md

 *2021-05-29*

-In my mind we'd want a data structure like
+In my mind we'd want a complete data structure like

 ```ts
 const match = {